jpsam07/jpsam07.github.io/README.md

-# jpsam07.github.io
+# my-portfolio-website
-A portfolio website showcasing various projects I had done hosted with GitHub pages
+A portfolio website showcasing various projects I have done hosted on GitHub.